status-im/help.status.im/docs/en/status-communities/understand-token-requirements-in-communities.md

 Before you join a private community, the Status app automatically checks if you meet the community requirements.
 If you meet the requirements, the option to join the community is available.

 !!! note
-    If the community owner has set [manual approval][manage-community-join-request] option for their community, you still need the owner's approval to join.
+    If the community owner has set [manual approval][manage-community-join-requests] option for their community, you still need the owner's approval to join.

 ## You don't meet the token requirements